eecs484db/eecs484db.github.io/wn23/p1-fakebook-db/tools.md

 # Class Modules

-On CAEN, in order to use SQL\*PLUS (Projects 1-3), you will need to load the class module by running `module load eecs484` every time you open a new terminal session.
-If you forget to load the module, you will encounter the error `ORA-12162: TNS:net service name is incorrectly specified` when you login to SQL\*PLUS.
+On CAEN, in order to use SQL\*Plus (Projects 1-3), you will need to load the class module by running `module load eecs484` every time you open a new terminal session.
+If you forget to load the module, you will encounter the error `ORA-12162: TNS:net service name is incorrectly specified` when you login to SQL\*Plus.

 On CAEN, in order to use the `mongo` shell (Project 3), you will need to load the mongoDB module by running `module load mongodb` every time you open a new terminal session.